 Father’s Custody Rights

 Depending on the situation, the court may grant physical or legal custody to the biological father.
-This determination will be based on the child’s best interests, and the suitability of both parents.
+This determination will be based on the child’s best interests and the suitability of both parents.
 Once a court order is filed, it may be modified at a later date if there is a change in circumstances.

 Understanding the Best Interests of the Child

-When determining custody arrangements, the primary factor the courts will consider in making their decisions is the best interests of the child.
+When determining custody arrangements, the primary factor the courts will consider in making their decision is the best interests of the child.
 At McIntyre Tate LLP, we have guided hundreds of clients through the family court system.
 Our Rhode Island child custody attorneys can analyze your situation and discuss your options for seeking custody of your child.